Claudio Simonetti

 Claudio Simonetti (born 19 February 1952) is an Italian musician and film composer.
-He moved with his family from Brazil to Italy at the age of 11.
 The keyboardist of the progressive rock band Goblin, Simonetti has specialized in the scores for Italian and American horror films since the 1970s.

 A long-time collaborator of director Dario Argento, Simonetti has worked on several of the director/producer's films including Deep Red, Suspiria, Dawn of the Dead, Tenebrae, Phenomena, Demoni, and Opera.
 His work has long been an iconic staple of Italian genre cinema, collaborating with directors like Ruggero Deodato, Umberto Lenzi, Lucio Fulci, Enzo G. Castellari, Lamberto Bava, and Sergio Martino.
-His highly experimental scores are known for their signature, electronic and progressive rock-influenced sound, and have been imitated numerous times.
 He studied at the Conservatorio di Santa Cecilia in Rome.